Child Support Division

-Employers: Request for Information by Child Support Enforcement
+Employers: Request for Information by the Child Support Division

 North Dakota Century Code

 14-09-08.16.
 Requests for information from income payer.

 - A child support agency or the public authority may mail a request for information to the income payer in any matter in which it secures reliable information that the income payer may be indebted to an obligor.
 The request must identify the obligor by name, and, if known, address and social security number.

 - Within ten days after receipt of a request for information issued under subsection 1, an income payer shall provide

 the requester with a written statement informing the requester whether or not the income payer is, or within the one

 hundred eighty days immediately preceding receipt of the request has been, an income payer with respect to that

 obligor.
 If the income payer is, or within the previous one hundred eighty days has been, an income payer with respect